KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

 to start playing the quiz.

-* When the user clicks on the continue button the modal displaying the game instructions which disapear to be replaced by a scrolling green screen and another modal displaying the first questions.
+* When the user clicks on the continue button the modal displaying the game instructions which disapear to be replaced by a scrolling green screen and another modal displaying the first question.

-* With each question the user has to pick one answer, a right answer will produce a white border around that question and a wrong answer choice will highlight that question in red.
+* With each question the user can only pick one answer, a correct answer will produce a white border and a wrong answer will be highlighted in red.
 The user must choose an answer before being able to continue with the quiz.

 * Once the user has completed the quiz another modal will appear to present the user with their total score.

-* The final score modal inclues to buttons were the user can either press "Try Again?" to retake the quiz and potenially improve their score or press "Go Home?" to return to the main quiz screen.
+* The final score modal inclues two buttons were the user can either press "Try Again?" to retake the quiz and potenially improve their score or press "Go Home?" to return to the main quiz screen.

 ### Future Implementations

-Future implementations could involve:

-* Incorporating a trivia quiz API to generate the questions rather than having to manually type them out in an array file.
+* Incorporating a trivia quiz API to generate the questions rather than having to manually add them to an array file.

 * The option to select from a list of subjects occording to the user's preferences.